katebatrakova/QuizApp/README.md

+## Project Description

+An app that lets you create quizzes and share them between friends.
+The creator of the quiz can view and share all the results at the end of the quiz.
+The project was created by the group of 3 people.

 LHL Node Skeleton
 =========
 ## Project Setup

 The following steps are only for _one_ of the group members to perform.